josephsteele/home-assistant-config/README.md

 * Tesla - battery charge, plugged in state, climate, locked/unlocked, etc.
 * Waze travel time - gives the time for commute to work based on current traffic
 * Person and device tracker - who is at home
-* Coinmarketcap - current bitcion price
+* Coinmarketcap - current bitcoin price
 * Timezone - time in other country of interest

 **Automations**